Tenvence/tenvence.github.io/_pages/includes/0_introduction.md

 Currently, I am also a research intern at Tencent AI Lab, mentored by [Kuan Tian (田宽)](https://scholar.google.com/citations?user=zZeo7hwAAAAJ) and [Jun Zhang (张军)](https://junzhang.org).

 I possess a wide-ranging interest in computer vision and deep learning.
-Currently, my focus is on **controlable and consistent generation in AIGC**, such as *audio-driven video generation*, *text-to-image generation*, and so on.
+Currently, my focus is on **controllable and consistent generation in AIGC**, such as *audio-driven video generation*, *text-to-image generation*, and so on.
 My prior research experience spans various fields, including essay scoring, ordinal classification, and so on.

 My B.Eng. degree was received from Nanjing Institute of Technology in June 2019.